-This is one of the more popular themed cake for birthday cakes these days – Teenage Mutant Ninja Turtles!
+This is a popular themed cake for birthday cakes – Teenage Mutant Ninja Turtles!

 So when I got a request to do this cake, about a week ago, for a small boy; I was definitely up to the challenge.
 I have decided to share the step by step method in which I used to decorate the cake using fondant.
 I know for a lot of new or home bakers; fondant can be a challenge, but once you learn how to make it and tips on using it – it becomes a bit easier.
 I will share the Fondant recipe below.